melgish/split-copy-path/README.md

 # split-path-copy README

-Adds right-click menu to split the path of the select file and paste as node
+Adds right-click menu to explorer to split the path of the selected file or folder and copy it to the clipboard as a node path.join call

   `path.join(__dirname, 'path', 'to', 'file.js')`

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings: